-Those who have obtained a certificate of the pre-master programme, HEPL-variety, especially designed by the School for graduated hbo-bachelors and graduated university-bachelors, for the purpose of removing any deficiencies before entering the master programme.
-In addition, those with a relevant degree must have proven that they meet the eligibility criteria for written and spoken English, as specified in Article 2.3 and sufficient proficiency in mathematics as specified in Article 2.4.
+Those who have obtained a certificate of the pre-master programme, HCM/Zoma-variety, especially designed by the School for graduated hbo-bachelors and graduated university-bachelors, for the purpose of removing any deficiencies before entering the master programme.
+In addition, those with a relevant degree must have proven that they meet the eligibility criteria for written and spoken English and mathematics, as specified in Article 2.3 and 2.5.